 Keep in mind, recently BlueHost modified their refund terms, and in the past, they were bound to the full refund within 30 days and pro-rated refund after that.
 But now you get only 30 days full refund and the pro-rated option does not work anymore.

 Usually, I prefer buying anything online using my PayPal account.
 It’s all your choice and chances are you might like to purchase via credit cards.
 But there is no problem with having multiple payment gateways to buy online.

 Both web hosts, HostGator and BlueHost support multiple payment methods like PayPal and Credit Cards.
 Therefore, you can avail any web hosting package using your preferred payment method.

-Conclusion – BlueHost vs HostGator Review
+Conclusion – BlueHost and HostGator Review

-So, in this HostGator vs BlueHost war, HostGator got 9 point whereas BlueHost 6 and 8 points tie.
+So, in this HostGator vs BlueHost war, HostGator got 9 point whereas BlueHost 6 where 8 points tie.
 The difference isn't that big as both hosts striving hard to offer affordable but quality hosting services.